$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Introduction

-The goal of this paper is to pick up at where \cite{schnake2017numerical, feng2016enhanced} stalled and to complete the $\Ga$-convergence proof for the approximate functional $J^{\al}_h$, albeit instead with respect to the strong $W^{1, p}$-topology.
-We may still use the standard finite element nodal interpolant as the recovery sequence but now leverage the often overlooked higher-order differentiability of conforming finite element functions that are continuous piecewise polynomials.
-Indeed, in the 1-d case, $X_h \subset W^{1 + s, p}$ for $0\leq s p< 1$ and $1< p\leq \infty$, which has been known for $p = 2, \infty$ (see \cite{xu1989theory, bramble1991analysis}).
+The first main objective of this paper is to pick up where \cite{feng2016enhanced, schnake2017numerical} stalled and to complete the $\Ga$-convergence proof for the approximate functional $J^{\al}_h$, albeit with respect to the strong $W^{1, p}$-topology.
+We may use the standard finite element nodal interpolant as the recovery sequence, but we also leverage the often overlooked higher-order differentiability of continuous piecewise polynomials.
+Indeed, $X_h \subset W^{1 + s, p}$ for $0\leq s p< 1$ and $1< p\leq \infty$, which has been known for $p = 2, \infty$ (see \cite{bramble1991analysis, xu1989theory}).
 We extend this result to all $p>1$.
-Since the minimizer $\overline{u}(x) = x^{\frac{1}{3}}$ of \eqref{Eq: Mania} belongs to the fractional Sobolev space $W^{1 + s, p}$ for $0\leq s<1/3$ and $1\leq p< 3/2$, it motivates us to consider the fractional Sobolev spaces.
-However, although $X_h \subset W^{1 + s, p}$, $X_h$ is not dense in $W^{1 + s, p}$ unless $s=0$ which seems to pose a technical difficulty to establish the $\Ga$-convergence in the strong $W^{1, p}$-topology.
-It turns out that this difficulty can be avoided because the density is not necessary and the additional regularity of the minimizer justifies regarding problem \eqref{Eq: Mania} as the minimization of $J(v)$ over $X:=\Alg\cap W^{1 + s, p}$ rather than $\Alg$, which, combined with \eqref{cutoffMania} and the explicit $O(h^{-s})$ blowup rate in the $W^{1 + s, p}$-norm for the finite element function (thanks to the generalized inverse inequality, see \eqref{Eq: InverseFracGen}) mitigating singularities in the derivative, is sufficient to complete the $\Ga$-convergence proof.
-It should be emphasized that although this recasting of the problem is crucial for our convergence analysis, it has no impact on the numerical method.
-Therefore, it is only an analytical technique for convergence proof.
-We expect that the ideas of this paper can be extended to other calculus of variations problems with the LGP.
+Moreover, since the minimizer $\overline{u}(x) = x^{\frac{1}{3}}$ of \eqref{Eq: Mania} belongs to the fractional Sobolev space $W^{1 + s, p}$ for $0\leq s<1/3$ and $1\leq p< 3/2$ when $(2/3 + s)p < 1$, It is natural to consider the fractional Sobolev spaces.
+However, although $X_h \subset W^{1 + s, p}$, $X_h$ is not dense in $W^{1 + s, p}$ unless $s=0$ which seems to pose a technical difficulty in establishing the $\Ga$-convergence in the strong $W^{1, p}$-topology.
+It turns out that this difficulty can be mitigated because the density is not necessary.
+Moreover, the additional regularity of the minimizer justifies regarding problem \eqref{Eq: Mania} as the minimization of $J$ over $X:=\Alg\cap W^{1 + s, p}(0, 1)$ rather than over $\Alg$, which, combined with \eqref{cutoffMania} and the explicit $O(h^{-s})$ blowup rate in the $W^{1 + s, p}$-norm for the finite element function (thanks to the generalized inverse inequality, see \eqref{Eq: InverseFracGen}), mitigates singularities in the derivative.
+This is sufficient to complete the $\Ga$-convergence proof.
+It should be emphasized that, although this recasting of the problem is crucial for our convergence analysis, it has no impact on the numerical method and its implementation.
+Therefore, it is only an analytical technique for the convergence proof.

+The second main objective is to extend the enhanced finite element method and the $\Gamma$-convergence result to the two-dimensional Foss's problem from nonlinear elasticity, which is also known to possess the LGP.
+Recall that Foss's functional is